MakeSchool-Tutorials/Node-Gif-Search/P01-Adding-Middleware/content.md

 # Views & Layout Folder Structure

+> [action]
-Create a folder called `views` and in that folder create a folder called `layouts`.
+> Create a folder called `views` and in that folder create a folder called `layouts`.
 Inside your `layouts` folder create a file called `main.handlebars`.

 So your file structure should look like this:

 ```
 .